sadikou-faiz/lmv/README.md

 spring.datasource.username=username
 spring.datasource.password=password
 ```
-Update them using your MySQL username and password.
+Make sure to change name-of-data-base and put the name of your MySQL database and username,password with you MySQL username and password.

 ## Launch